Quentin S. Crisp

-Quentin S. Crisp (born 1972) is a British writer and publisher of supernatural fiction.
+Quentin S. Crisp (born 1972) is a British writer of fiction, essays and poetry.
+His fiction often has a supernatural dimension, an otherworldly atmosphere or imaginative plot elements that defy a materialist view of realism.
 Unlike the better-known personality of the same name, this Quentin Crisp was given the name at birth but, being younger, must use his middle initial to disambiguate.
 Originally from North Devon, Crisp now lives in London.
-He has a bachelor's degree in Japanese from the University of Durham, has spent two periods living in Japan and Japanese literature is a significant influence in his work.
+He has a bachelor's degree in Japanese from the University of Durham, a master's degree in philosophy from Birkbeck College, and has spent two periods living in Japan, and Japanese literature is a significant influence in his work.

-Crisp is responsible for the Chômu Press, publishing fiction by contemporary authors.
+Crisp was responsible for the Chômu Press, publishing fiction by contemporary authors.

 Crisp also writes lyrics, which have been recorded by Kodagain.

 His novella Shrike was a 2009 Shirley Jackson Award finalist.
+The book's introduction claims that it is the first I-novel written in English.